 A Maine licensed animal shelter facility for chinchillas, license # F1346

-Chins who are offered for adoption have completed a quarantine period of not less than three weeks.
+Chins who are offered for adoption have completed a quarantine period of not less than two weeks.
 They are often very well socialized, although some may need your patience and TLC.
-Birthdates are often approximate.
+Birth dates are often approximate.
 Shelter chin's health cannot be predicted due to their unknown pedigrees, feeding, and care at their previous homes.

 We always have shelter chins available!